openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-03-14-off2-reinstall.md

   ssl_dhparam /etc/ssl/certs/dhparam.pem;
   ```

-- crontab entry: tail -n 10000 /srv/off/logs/access_log | grep search | /srv/off/logs/ban_abusive_ip.pl > /dev/null 2>&1 ???
-See if there are logs and if it works.
+**TODO**

+- mongodb export on mongodb server ? using docker ?

 **Improve**
 - notification when important task fails
 - IP failover ? (maybe after off1 setup)
+- crontab entry: tail -n 10000 /srv/off/logs/access_log | grep search | /srv/off/logs/ban_abusive_ip.pl > /dev/null 2>&1 ???
+See if there are logs and if it works.

 **FIXME** for off
 - Generate JS assets via github action and add to release
 - Minions for off
 - verify if compression is working on nginx ?
 - pb madenearme - WONTFIX ?